AxioFramework/axio/README.md

 My goal for the **Axio** Framework is to extend the same joy of coding, expressive power, elegance and efficiency to the *specific* area of web application development as is already provided by **Racket** more *generally*.

 For the time being, this README will be a sketchpad of ideas that will eventually coalesce into Axio.

+**Status update:** Although there has been little activity in this repository, I have been developing applications in Racket on a full time basis since November, 2018.
+After attending Racket Summer School in July, some of the macro-coding skills I'll need are coming along.
+I'm currently developing a significant web application in Racket for a startup, and I will be working on extracting the good parts into the Axio Framework over the next few months.
 ## Aspirations
 * A **community** of leaders and contributors that is genuinely kind, thoughtful, patient and effective.
 * A **codebase** that is correct, clear, concise, efficient and valuable.